 Our mission is to provide transitional residential services and life skills training for non-violent women with a history of domestic violence, substance abuse and/or prostitution who are coming out of prison and are in need of an environment which will encourage and support each resident in their attempts toward self-sufficiency and independent living in the community-at-large.

-Clare of Assisi House is a 501(c)3, non-profit organization providing female ex-offenders a fully staffed program that includes a simple but comfortable space to live temporarily as well as the following opportunities: life skills training, parenting training, educational opportunities, employment counseling, personal counseling, Bible study, local church networking, as well as 12-step addiction recovery support.
+Clare of Assisi House is a 501(c)3, non-profit transitional housing organization providing female ex-offenders a fully staffed program that includes a simple but comfortable space to live temporarily as well as the following opportunities: life skills training, parenting training, educational opportunities, employment counseling, personal counseling, Bible study, local church networking, as well as 12-step addiction recovery support.
 In addition, we attempt to address the greater social justice issues that stem from self defeating attitudes and behaviors that can lead to the breakdown and destruction of the family unit and negatively impact on society at large.

 Local Church Networking

 “…we believe in each person’s right to be afforded respect…”

 Clare of Assisi House holds the belief that everyone should be treated with dignity, therefore, we believe in each person’s right to be afforded respect regardless of one’s status in life, sexual orientation, race, religious affiliation, national origin, economic state, disability, culture or personal customs.

 Because we value the potential of each individual, we encourage our residents to go beyond perceived personal limitations and to develop one’s own unique abilities.
 We do that by assisting our residents in seeing viable possibilities for their future, helping them in all stages of their personal growth and being supportive of the steps taken that can transform each resident into a responsible citizen.